SaidLamghari/Portfolio_Project/README.md

 * Database: MySQL

 ## Contributing
 Contributions are welcome!
-If you have suggestions for improving the game or adding new features, please fork the repository and submit a pull request.
+If you have suggestions for improving , please fork the repository and submit a pull request.
 You can also open an issue to discuss your ideas.

 Fork the Project
 - Create your Feature Branch (git checkout -b feature/NewFeature)